 Once you begin the process of working with the school, you will be introduced to new words and new definitions of old words.

-The National Dissemination Center for Children with Disabilities (NICHCY) offers information about school services for children ages 3-22.
+Center for Parents Information & Resources offers information about school services for children ages 3-22.

 10 Basic Steps in Special Education | Wondering how a child becomes eligible for special education and related services in school?
 Come here for NICHCY’s to-the-point overview of the 10 basic steps involved.